Abhiram2006/Non-Abelian-Berry-Phase/Classical-Ising-Model/Two-Dimensional-Ising-Model/(002) Peierls Argument.md

 ![diagram-20220807](https://user-images.githubusercontent.com/65448559/183263816-ad71b184-17f2-40f3-8956-922df5baf00b.png)

-This was how Peierlesis first came about proving that a phase transition in 2 dimensions is inevitable.
+This was how Peierls first came about proving that a phase transition in 2 dimensions is inevitable.
 Before we examine this behaviour, we need to understand the relation between the two extremes from the point of phase transition.